 - 4. Provide services to the working poor based on a sliding scale.
 (1995) - e.
 ENCOURAGES programs that address the needs of 0 3-year-olds in addition to those of older children.
 (1995) - 7.
-SUPPORTS legislation requiring the U.S. Bureau of Census to adjust for undercount in the 1990 census and all decennial censuses thereafter.
-(1990) - 8.
-BELIEVES that health is determined by many factors other than medical care, including genetic predisposition to pathology, lifestyle and the environment (physical, social, occupational and economic); - 9.
+BELIEVES that health is determined by many factors other than medical care, including genetic predisposition to pathology, lifestyle and the environment (physical, social, occupational and economic); - 8.
 SUPPORTS programs such as Healthy People 2020, a program of the U.S. Department of Health and Human Services, in systematic efforts to determine measurable goals and objectives for improving the public health by the promotion of health and the prevention of disease.
+(2010) - 9.
+ENCOURAGES communities, professional organizations and states to utilize Healthy People 2020 to develop programs to improve the public health.
 (2010) - 10.
-ENCOURAGES communities, professional organizations and states to utilize Healthy People 2020 to develop programs to improve the public health.
-(2010) - 11.
-URGES the American health profession to exchange information on preventive medicine with any available health agencies, including the World Health Organization; - 12.
+URGES the American health profession to exchange information on preventive medicine with any available health agencies, including the World Health Organization; - 11.
 In regards to universal coverage of recommended vaccines: - a.
 SUPPORTS the HP2010 goal of immunizing 90% of children under the age of 3 with 4 doses diptheriatetanus-acellular pertussis vaccine; 3 doses Haemophilus influenzae type b vaccine; 3 doses hepatitis B vaccine; 1 dose measles-mumps-rubella vaccine; 3 doses polio vaccine; and 1 dose varicella vaccine by the year 2010.
 (2004) - b.
 URGES that any new universally recommended vaccine not listed above be supported in reaching a 90% coverage level within 5 years of the recommendation by the ACIP as stated as revised, much like the newly recommended 3 doses of pneumococcal conjugate vaccine that was first recommended in 2002.
 (2004) - c.
 URGES that federal, state, local and non-governmental programs aimed at increasing vaccination rates be made a top priority and be sufficiently funded every fiscal year to attain and maintain a 90% coverage level as determined and revised by the ACIP.
-(2004) - 13.
-SUPPORTS mandated coverage in all types of health insurance policies and prepaid health plans for preventive medicine and public health efforts including: (2004) - a.
-Universally recommended childhood vaccines; (2004) - b.
-Influenza and pneumococcal vaccination of high-risk adults (as deemed by the Centers for Disease Control and Prevention); (2004) - c.
-Family planning and pregnancy prevention efforts including but not limited to Oral Contraceptive Pills; (2004) - d.
-Smoking cessation efforts; (2004) - e.
-Mental health services; (2004) - f.
-Nutrition, sexually transmitted disease and exercise counseling; (2004) - g.
-Pap smears and mammograms as indicated ; (2004) - h.
-Colonoscopies as indicated; (2004)
+(2004) - 12.
+URGES manufacturers of portable music players and headphones to display warning labels on packaging indicating "listening to music above 85 dBs for prolonged periods of time can result in permanent hearing damage" and provide information on safe listening practices.
+(2011)